PCR Technology Buying Guide

 In conventional PCR, nonspecific primer annealing can occur at low temperatures and although the activity of the DNA polymerase is significantly compromised, extension can still occur.
 This results in undesired PCR products and lower yields of desired product.
 Hot Start PCR involves blocking DNA polymerase activity at low temperatures and is used to reduce nonspecific amplification and improve the performance of PCR.
 Hot Start PCR can be achieved by simply withholding the polymerase until higher temperatures are attained.
-Other methods include using physical barriers such as wax beads to segregate key reaction components, using specific inhibitors or antibodies to block DNA polymerase activity and chemically modifying other components such as dNTPs and primers.
+Other methods include using physical barriers such as wax beads to segregate key reaction components, using specific inhibitors or antibodies to block DNA polymerase activity, and chemically modifying other components such as dNTPs and primers.

 Reverse Transcriptase PCR

 The DNA polymerases used for basic PCR require a DNA template.
 There are however numerous instances in which amplification of RNA would be preferred.
 To apply PCR to the study of RNA, the RNA sample must first be reverse transcribed to cDNA using a reverse transcriptase enzyme.
 The resulting cDNA can then be used for subsequent PCR amplification.
-Reverse Transcriptase PCR (RT-PCR) is commonly used for gene expression profiling, inserting eukaryotic genes into prokaryotes and disease diagnosis
+Reverse Transcriptase PCR (RT-PCR) is commonly used for gene expression profiling, inserting eukaryotic genes into prokaryotes, and disease diagnosis.

 Quantitative Real Time PCR

-In traditional PCR the amplified product, or amplicon, is detected by an end-point analysis by running DNA on an agarose gel following completion of the reaction.
+In traditional PCR the amplified product, or amplicon, is detected by an end-point analysis where DNA is run on an agarose gel following completion of the reaction.
 In contrast, real time PCR, which may also be referred to as quantitative real time PCR (qPCR), enables the accumulation of amplified product to be detected and measured as the reaction progresses.
 Typically real time PCR products are detected using either nonspecific fluorescent dyes, which intercalate with any dsDNA or sequence-specific DNA probes, which are labeled with a fluorescent reporter and are detected after hybridization with complementary DNA.

 Other Variations of PCR